 All of this… for a simple seasoning?

 On the other side of the world, the story is very different.
 MSG is a staple of authentic cooking, used in family homes, 5-star restaurants and street food stalls across India, China, Japan and Thailand.
-It sits on counters and in cupboards right next to salt and pepper, making an appearance in stews, ramens and pretty much anything that contains fish, meat or poultry.
+It sits on counters and in cupboards right next to salt and pepper, making a star appearance in stews, ramens and pretty much anything that contains fish, meat or poultry.

 Its origins lie not in China, but in neighbouring Japan, discovered in 1908 by Kikunae Ikeda, a professor at the University of Tokyo.
 When eating dinner with his family he found that his soup was tastier than usual – due to his wife’s addition of ‘kombu’ (kelp seaweed) into the dashi broth.
 Hidden within the kombu was glutamic acid, which he found to produce this mouth-watering ‘umami’ flavour.
 Umami is now known as the fifth taste, alongside sweet, sour, bitter and salty.